nobodyscripts/LeafBlowerScript/Readme.md

 F9: Removed perma loop disable on cards mode
 F9: Fixed secondaries usage of the settings folder
 F9: Checks for arrows in borbventure not existing when swap to cards
-F9: Forced use of wind and grav when in gf or ss zone
+F9: Forced use of wind and grav when in GF or SS zone
 F9: Brew: Fix flickering tooltip

 F10: Fixed initial traveling looping with nature event inactive